top of page

 My Journey as a Therapist

 I received my Doctorate in Clinical Psychology (PsyD) from the University of Montreal.
-My clinical Residency and early career took place in a hospital setting, where I worked with persons from ages 14 through 64 at all stages of severe mental illness, helping them to manage symptoms while moving toward life goals and an improved quality of life.
-There, I gained extensive experience working with psychosis, schizophrenia, bipolar disorder, depression, anxiety disorders, PTSD and other difficulties.
+My doctoral residency/ internship and early career took place in a hospital setting, where I worked with persons from ages 14 through 64 at all stages of severe mental illness, helping them to manage symptoms while moving toward life goals and an improved quality of life.

 Prior to this, I had a first career helping youths and adults in the related fields of career counseling and work rehabilitation.
 I worked closely with young entrepreneurs during the start‐up phases of their businesses, with adults rehabilitating from a workplace injury, and with women looking to go back to work or or reorient their careers after starting a family.